Procedure 7.3.3 Purchasing Cards

 - Take any other steps necessary to ensure that the purchasing card is used only for authorized purposes.

-Subpart B. Supervisors.
-Supervisors of cardholders are responsible for reviewing cardholder expenses and ensuring compliance with this procedure and any applicable college, university or system office procedures.
-Supervisors' duties include:
+Subpart B. Supervisors or Authorized Reviewers.
+A supervisor or authorized reviewer of a cardholder is responsible for reviewing cardholder expenses and ensuring compliance with this procedure and any applicable college, university or system office procedures.
+Duties include:

 - Approving employees for participation in the purchasing card program.